Skip to content

 San Miguel and me – a small moment with a big history

-SITE Santa Fe: Contemporary Art in Industrial Vibes
+SITE Santa Fe: Contemporary Art in an Industrial Space

-SITE Santa Fe is one of the most important contemporary art centers around.
-It’s housed in this old brewery from the 1920s, which is pretty awesome by itself.
+SITE Santa Fe is one of the most important contemporary art spaces in the region.

 Art that moves - my moment at SITA, Santa Fe